sct-pipeline/contrast-agnostic-softseg-spinalcord/monai/README.md

 ### Method 2: Running inference on a dataset (Advanced)

 NOTE: This section is experimental and for advanced users only.
+It is currently not up-to-date.
 Please use Method 1 for running inference.

 #### Creating a datalist